jmriesen/rust-RSM/README.md

 This makes it rather hard to create automatic refactoring tools that preserve behavior even for relatively simple operations like "rename variable".

 # Running the Project

 This project does not currently produce a working executable.
 If you need a working M interpreter, please see [Reference-Standard-M](https://gitlab.com/Reference-Standard-M/rsm).
 Any bugs that I find during the course of creating this clone will be reported back upstream to RSM.

 ## Development Environment Setup

-NOTE check the [GitHub actions](./.github/workflows/rust.yml) for the version of the cli tools
+NOTE check the [GitHub actions](./.github/workflows/rust.yml) for the version of the CLI tools
 - `cargo install tree-sitter-cli --version <version> --locked`
 - `cargo install cargo-mutants   --version <version> --locked`
 - You will need clang installed (requirement of bindgen) see bindgen [documentation](https://rust-lang.github.io/rust-bindgen/requirements.html) for more details.

 ## Running Unit Tests

 - `cargo test`

 ## Running Fuzz Tests

 NOTE: currently fuzzing is only done in the symbol table create.

 - `cargo fuzz list`
 - `cargo fuzz run <fuzzing target>`

 [cargo fuzz book](https://rust-fuzz.github.io/book/cargo-fuzz.html)

 ## Running Mutation Testing

 NOTE: this can take a while.

 - `cd <crate name>`
 - `cargo mutants`

 # Techniques/Concepts

 ## Unit Testing

-The more unit tests I write the more useful I realize unit tests are, and the less they seem to be about double checking my work.
+The more unit tests I write, the more useful I realize unit tests are, and the less they seem to be about double checking my work.

 ### Concept Overview
-Unit tests are code fragments that describes how a "unit" of code is invoked and what behavior is expected from that "unit".
+Unit tests are code fragments that describe how a "unit" of code is invoked and what behavior is expected from that "unit".

-I think unit test should be.
+I think unit test should be:
-- Descriptive.
+- Descriptive
 Well written unit test should be able to serve as documentation.
-- Small.
+- Small
-If you need more than 20 lines of code to write a unit test you are probably violating the single responsibility heuristic.
+If you need more than 20 lines of code to write a unit test, you are probably violating the single responsibility heuristic.
-- Simple.
+- Simple
-It should take less the 2 minutes for someone to look at a unit test, understand what it is verifying and why that is correct.
+It should take less than 2 minutes for someone to look at a unit test, understand what it is verifying, and why that is correct.
-- Fast and deterministic.
+- Fast and deterministic
-Unit test should be run frequently.
+Unit tests should be run frequently.
 At least once every half an hour, often much more frequently.

 When I was first introduced to unit testing in collage, it was primarily presented as an afterthought, a way to verify your code was correct before turning in the assignment.
 However waiting to write/run unit test until after the code is already in a finished state robs unit tests of most of there utility.